sunilabrahamindia/sunilabraham/tools/timeanddate.md

     return (renderedAsUtc - utcMs) / 60000;
   }

-  /**
-   * Convert a wall-clock date/time anchored to a specific IANA timezone
-   * into the equivalent UTC instant (milliseconds since epoch).
-   *
-   * Approach: treat the requested wall-clock time as if it were UTC to get
-   * a first estimate of the offset, then iterate using the offset actually
-   * observed at that instant in the target zone.
-This converges correctly
-   * for standard offsets, half-hour/45-minute offsets (e.g. Asia/Kolkata,
-   * Asia/Kathmandu), and for dates on either side of a DST transition,
-   * because each iteration re-reads the offset that truly applies at the
-   * candidate instant rather than assuming a fixed offset.
-   *
-   * Ambiguous/non-existent local times (the hour skipped when clocks
-   * spring forward, or repeated when clocks fall back) are detected by
-   * comparing the offset before and after convergence; when they differ
-   * unexpectedly the result is flagged so the caller can warn the user
-   * instead of silently showing a misleading time.
-   */
   function zonedTimeToUtc(year, month, day, hour, minute, timeZone) {
     var naiveUtc = Date.UTC(year, month - 1, day, hour, minute, 0);
     var offset1 = offsetMinutesFor(naiveUtc, timeZone);